twitter/communitynotes/content/about/overview.md

 <br>

-Birdwatch is a community-driven approach to address misinformation on Twitter.
+Birdwatch aims to create a better informed world, by empowering people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.
 Participants can identify Tweets they believe are misleading, write notes that provide context to the Tweet, and rate the quality of other participants’ notes.
-Through consensus from a broad and diverse set of contributors, our eventual goal is that community-written notes will be visible directly on Tweets, available to everyone on Twitter.
+Through consensus from a broad and diverse set of contributors, our eventual goal is that the most helpful notes will be visible directly on Tweets, available to everyone on Twitter.

 # How it works